renderpci/dedalo/docs/config/config.md

 	DEDALO_AV_FFMPEG_PATH `string`

-	This parameter define the path to the ffmpeg library in the server.
-Ffmpeg will use to compress the audivisual files.
+	This parameter defines the path to the ffmpeg library in the server. ffmpeg will use to compress the audivisual files.

 	```php
 	define('DEDALO_AV_FFMPEG_PATH', '/usr/bin/ffmpeg');